-Since a Route may include several turns, the Road Sign Page is capable of showing the same Direction, Distance, and Time to Go information to all of the turns along the route (picture at right).
+Since a Route may include several turns, the Road Sign Page is capable of showing the same Direction, Distance, and Time to Go information to all of the turns along the route (refer to the picture at the right).

 - A Direction to Turn pointer shows the direction to turn at the next waypoint, based on the current leg of the route.
 The last line of the Road Sign Page shows the final destination with a Direction to Go pointer. - The compass direction to turn (North, South, etc.), as well as the road or location at which to turn. - The Distance to Go. - The Arrival Time or Time to Go.